 Realize that having a parent LLC and subsidiaries doesn’t completely insulate business owners from liability.
 When a parent LLC is sued, all of that LLC’s assets, including those of its subsidiary LLCs, are at risk.
 Also, a business owner’s personal assets will be at risk if someone sues the owner for personal negligence or because that owner personally guaranteed a business loan that the LLC has defaulted on.

-How to add a DBA to an LLC?
+How Do You Add a DBA to an LLC?

 As I mentioned earlier, one option for running multiple businesses under a single LLC is to set up DBAs (fictitious names) for additional lines of business or locations.

 Different government agencies have different names for their form to file a DBA.
 For example here are examples of four different states and the verbiage they use:

-In addition to submitting the DBA registration form and paying the initial filing fee, usually, businesses must also place a notice in local publications (as required by the issuing authority) to announce its use of the DBA.
+In addition to submitting the DBA registration form and paying the initial filing fee, businesses must also place a notice in local publications (as required by the issuing authority) to announce their use of the DBA.

-- Doing a preliminary name search to ensure the fictitious name you want to use is available.
+- Performing a preliminary name search to ensure the fictitious name you want to use is available.

 - Preparing and filing the DBA form with your state or county.